...

 Why the Difference Matters for Gold

-• Pricing Precision: Gold is traded in troy ounces on global exchanges (e.g., COMEX, LBMA).
-A small miscalculation can translate into significant monetary value when dealing with large quantities.
+• Pricing Precision: Gold is traded in troy ounces on international exchanges (e.g., COMEX, LBMA).
+A small error can be a fortune when selling large quantities.

-• Purity Calculations: Hallmarking and purity (e.g., 24 K vs. 18 K) use troy ounces as the baseline, so conversion accuracy ensures you’re getting exactly the weight and fineness you pay for.
+• Purity Calculations: Hallmarking and purity (24 K vs. 18 K) are both expressed in troy ounces, so accuracy is conversion ensures you’re receiving exactly the weight and purity you’re paying for.

-• Historical Consistency: Long-term gold price charts and investment records are expressed in troy ounces—switching systems midstream would disrupt continuity.
+• Historical Consistency: Gold price histories and records of investment long term are in terms of troy ounces—re-shuffling systems half way would be a disruption to continuity.

 How to Convert Quickly